dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## Title

-Granular access control to kub-apiserver using OPenID Connect
+Granular access control to kub-apiserver using OpenID Connect

 ## Topic